thedevleon/phantom_traffic/README.md

     - TraCIDemoRSU11p (RSU)

     It emulates multiple cars and a roadside unit.
 After a little while an car will stop (make an accident) and the RSU will inform other cars, which will avoid that route and try to drive around it.

+- ***Plexe provides a simple protocol, found in BaseProtocol and is extendewd to a slotted Beaconing protocl in SlottedBeaconing.
+The Base Protocol has messages with vehicle information that are unicasted.
+Could be a good starting point.***

+- ***Plexe also provides a Base Application layer that uses the Base Protocol.
+Could be modified and extended for our purposes.***